OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

     - Leave the **Location** at it's default value.
     - Set the **Framework** to **4.7.2**.
 6. Choose **Create**.
 7. After the project is created, rename the **Class1.cs** file to **CellOperations.cs**.
-You will be prompted to rename the class as well.
-Do that so the class name matches the file name.
+A prompt to rename the class appears.
+Rename the class name so that it matches the file name.
 8. Add the following code to the `CellOperations` class to create a method named `GetUnicodeFromText`.

 ```csharp